-These days, the term ‘dating’ covers a range of encounters; from a one-off quick coffee or a few romantic dinners with someone through to a steamy one-night stand and polyamorous or even monogamous relationships.
-Simply?
-Let’s say a ‘date’ is a period of time spent with another person at a pre-arranged time or place.
+These days, the term ‘dating’ covers a range of encounters; So, let’s start with the basics and say that simply put a ‘date’ is a pre-arrange period of time spent with another person.

 Be creative with dates

-The ‘typical’ date (if you believe the movies) is an evening drink at a bar followed by dinner.
-There’s nothing wrong with that, but it’s not for everyone.
-Why not:
+If you believe the film industry, the ‘typical’ date (if you believe the movies) is an evening drink at a bar followed by dinner.
+There’s nothing wrong with that, but we’ve come up some interesting date ideas:

 - Find an independent cinema with comfy sofas and table service